 Can an employee demand the issuance of a Certificate of Employment while working for you?

 To answer this question, it would be best to see what the law says.
-The labor codes states:
+The labor code states:

 SECTION 10.
 Certification of employment. — A dismissed worker shall be entitled to receive, on request, a certificate from the employer specifying the dates of his engagement and termination of his employment and the type or types of work on which he is employed.
 (Omnibus Rules Implementing the Labor Code, [May 27, 1989])

 This provision lays out the rules with regard to the right to a Certificate of Employment.
 I want to highlight an important word here: dismissed.

 That tells me that upon dismissal (or by analogy, separation from employment), that's the time that the ability to ask for a Certificate of Employment becomes a right.
 Only when you are already dismissed.

 Update: Labor Advisory 6-20

 Before, the labor code was clear that the right pertained to “dismissed” employees.
 There is no right to the issuance of the Certificate of Employment for current employees.
 It is therefore discretionary on the part of the employer to release this or not.